openzipkin/brave/instrumentation/jms/README.md

 # Brave JMS instrumentation
 This module provides instrumentation for JMS 1.1 or 2.0 consumers, producers and listeners.
+It works by wrapping connections or connection factories.

 Under the scenes:
 * `TracingMessageProducer` - completes a producer span per message and propagates it via headers.
 * `TracingMessageConsumer` - completes a consumer span on `receive`, resuming a trace in headers if present.
 * `TracingMessageListener` - does the same as `TracingMessageConsumer`, and times the user-supplied listener.

-For those using v2.0 JMSxxx types, `TracingJMSContext` addresses these concerns as well.

 ## Setup
 First, setup the generic Jms component like this: